enp2s0/ush/README.md

 *Pronounced micro-shell!*

-A micro-shell for the Linux.
+A micro-shell for the Linux OS.
 It supports piping/redirection and has a few builtins.
 It is considerably smaller that bash, zsh, etc.
 It also has no dependencies, making it extremely portable.

 The build process is extremely simple: